benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 - `dask-scheduler <https://docs.dask.org/en/latest/setup/cli.html#dask-scheduler>`_.
 - `dask-cuda-workers <https://dask-cuda.readthedocs.io/en/latest/worker.html#worker>`_.

-Once the dask-cluster is running, the RAPIDS script should `connect to <https://dask-cuda.readthedocs.io/en/latest/ucx.html#client>`_  to the dask-cuda cluster.
+Once the dask-cluster is running, the RAPIDS script should perform four main tasks.
+First, connect to the dask-scheduler; second, wait for all workers to start; third, do some computation, and fourth, shutdown the dask-cuda-cluster.

 Reference of multi-gpu/multi-node operation with cuDF, cuML, cuGraph is available in the next links: